Symphony No. 3 (Schubert)

 Franz Schubert's Symphony No. 3 in D major, 200, was written between 24 May and 19 July 1815, a few months after his eighteenth birthday.
 Like the other early symphonies (the six written before the "Unfinished" Symphony of 1822), it was not published during Schubert's lifetime.
 It appeared many years later, in the first Schubert complete works edition in 1884.
+A typical performance of the symphony lasts approximately 21–23 minutes.

-It is scored for 2 flutes, 2 oboes, 2 clarinets, 2 bassoons, 2 horns, 2 trumpets, timpani and strings.
+The symphony is scored for two flutes, two oboes, two clarinets, two bassoons, two horns, two trumpets, timpani, and strings.